selimyaylali/SE3355_MidtermProject/README.md

 The project contains HTML, CSS and Javascript files.

-I created the api from the website you provided mocky.io.
+I created the api from the website mocky.io.
 The api contains 10 cities and 10 course types.

 index.html file contains the backbone of the webpage.